linchpin/action-wpengine-deploy/README.md

 ### Important Changes Regarding the build process compared to v1.0

 * This action will *ONLY* *deploy* your code.
 Previously in version 1.0 this script would build your project as well.
-* In order to build your project take a look at our other action
+* In order to build your project take a look at our other action [Linchpin Build Action](https://github.com/linchpin/action-build-yarn-npm)
 * This deployment action not longer supports WP Engine legacy staging.
 We recommend using the new multi environment setups

 ### The instructions and the deployment script assumes the following